liamhade/CMSC_23700/hw1/assignment1/document.md

 ## Challenges

 One of the challenges I came across was how to handle the viewbox to image coordinate translation.
-My first instinct was to use a function that finds the aspect ratio between the viewbox and image width, and the viewbox and image height, and use these values to scale the x-coordinates and y-coordinates.
-However, I found this to be troublesoe for the shape.width and shape.radius attributes for Line() and Circle(), respectively.
-My simpler approach was to use a single scaling factor determined by whichever dimension (height / width) was smaller (the constraining dimension) and scale the image using that.
-This way, I would only need one number
+I settled on an approachh that uses a function that finds the aspect ratio between the viewbox and image width, and the viewbox and image height, and uses these values to scale the x-coordinates and y-coordinates.
+Using this scaling factor was easy to implement for the triangles, since I just had to apply the scaling to each of the corners.

 Realized that I wasn't indexing into my image properly (x and y coordinates were flipped).